Dedicated to Serving all Citizens of Morrow

 If using a phone without a service contract and your call gets disconnected, you must redial 9-1-1 to reestablish contact with the 911 Center.

 The Morrow Emergency Communications Center has been active in educating the public on how and when to call 911 and what to say when you call.
-If you are a Boy/Girl Scout leader or belong to an organization and are interested in having a tour of the 911 Communications Center, contact Cpt.
-J. Callaway or Lt.
-H. White at 770-961-4000.
+If you are a Boy/Girl Scout leader or belong to an organization and are interested in having a tour of the 911 Communications Center, contact the Communications Department at 770-961-4000.